How to Officiate a Wedding in Arkansas: A Comprehensive Guide

 Get Ordained Online

 The first step to officiating a wedding in Arkansas is to become ordained.
-Many online organizations, such as the Universal Life Church (ULC) or American Marriage Ministries (AMM), offer quick and free ordination.
+Below you’ll find an online organization that offers legal, quick and free ordination.
 Here’s how you can get started:

 Check County Marriage Laws

 Marriage laws can vary from one Arkansas county to another.
 Therefore, it’s essential to contact the county clerk’s office where the wedding will take place.
 Identify yourself as an ordained minister and inquire about any specific documents you may need to present.
+Typically, a county clerk will require you to submit a short application inclusive of a fee, your identification, and credentials proving your status as an officiant and your good standing – such as your official certificate that you can order from The Provenance Center.
+Once you are approved by any single county, you should be able to officiate anywhere in the state.
 While state registration for ministers is required, some counties may have additional requirements.

 Order Necessary Documents

-To ensure you are fully prepared, it’s a good idea to order a Classic Wedding Set and an Official Letter of Good Standing from the organization through which you were ordained.
-Having these documents on hand will give the couple peace of mind and ensure that you comply with any county-specific requirements.
+To ensure you are fully prepared, it’s a good idea to order your official certificate from The Provenance Center.
+Having this document on hand will give the couple peace of mind and ensure that you comply with any county-specific requirements.

 How to Officiate a Wedding in Arkansas